deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "What’re we doing?" he asked.

 "Complete fluid change.
 This thing’s not been driven in six years."
 Buehler told him.
-“Water, brakes, transmission, oil... all of it.”
+“Water, brakes, transmission, oil...all of it.”

 The separator finished draining, and she slipped a hand deep into the engine to close it off again.

 "Where’d you learn how to do this?"
 Kevin asked her.

 "Not being a fucking little girl about getting my hands dirty?"
 She asked.
 “This isn’t rocket science.
-These things are made to be maintained...
-Here.”
+These things are made to be maintained...Here.”
 She popped a filthy air filter out of its housing and shoved it into Kevin’s chest.
 “Replacement’s in the garage.”

 Brushing dirt out of his shirt, Kevin followed instructions and head for the garage.
 Etsicitty had vanished in there and was cleaning and sharpening his knife.